uclahs-cds/package-moPepGen/docs/vignette.md

     --threads 4
 ```

-`callVariant` supports multi-processing and the number of processors to use can be specified with `--threads` argument.
-The `--selenocysteine-termination` and `--w2f-reassignment` arguments can be used to calling variant peptides that also carry selenocysteine termination and W2F reassignment.
+`callVariant` supports multi-processing and the number of processors to use can be specified with the `--threads` argument.
+The `--selenocysteine-termination` and `--w2f-reassignment` arguments can be used to call variant peptides that also carry selenocysteine termination and W2F reassignment.
 By default, `callVariant` uses trypsin as the enzyme for *in silico* digestion and allows up to 2 miscleavages, and this can be specified with `--cleavage-rule` and `--miscleavage`.
 See [here](./call-variant) for a complete list of arguments supported by `callVariant`.

 ### Noncoding Peptides